KaranTekchandani/Analyzed-music-store-data-using-postgreSQL/README.md

 3. Execute the SQL queries provided in the project to analyze the data and answer the questions.

 4. Review the query results and interpret the insights gained from the analysis.

+---

+This repository is part of my portfolio showcasing data analysis and visualization projects. **Feedback and suggestions are welcome!**